Signs of and Treatments for Periodontal Disease

 At Studio City Dental Group, our approach to treating gum disease incorporates many facets and approaches to ensure lasting oral health and wellness.
 Our North Hollywood periodontists, Drs.
-Nathan Shapiro and Michael Whang, employ the use of both non-surgical and advanced surgical techniques to prevent the progression of the disease and, in some cases, restore parts of your smile that were damaged by periodontitis.
+Nathan Shapiro and Nima Ebrahimi, employ the use of both non-surgical and advanced surgical techniques to prevent the progression of the disease and, in some cases, restore parts of your smile that were damaged by periodontitis.

 Non-Surgical Treatment for Periodontal Problems

 Our periodontal therapies are recommended based on the most appropriate treatment and technique for each individual’s oral health.
 For patients with mild or preliminary soft tissue irritation and formation of periodontal pockets, we can provide periodontal scaling and root planing, antibiotics, or pocket irrigation.

 Root scaling and planing helps to remove plaque and debris that have accumulated below the gum line and can progress to eat away at tooth roots and bone.
 When soft tissue pockets have been cleaned, pockets can be further rinsed with pocket irrigation and/or treated with an antibiotic solution to prevent the future accumulation of bacteria.

 In cases of more advanced periodontal disease, where gum tissue has begun to recede and the health of existing teeth are compromised, our North Hollywood periodontal treatments can include gum surgery, such as: